mavenplugins/unleash-maven-plugin/README.md

 - GitHub Action CICD jobs have been implemented to deploy releases and snapshots to Maven Central.
 - According to each Maven Central deployed release an appropriate GitHub release will be created with ChangeLog details for that release - see [Latest release](https://github.com/mavenplugins/unleash-maven-plugin/releases/latest).
 - The first release with this groupId will be code and feature wise identical to the most recent release provided by [Stanley Hillner](https://github.com/shillner).
-- Pending fixes and/or pull requests on forks of the original repo will be reviewed and merged into this repo as soon as possible.
+- Pending fixes and/or pull requests on forks of the original repo did have been reviewed and merged into this repo.
+- The most recent release version works for JAVA 8 to JAVA 21 and for any Maven version >= 3.3.9
+- An End to End CICD testing project is running daily to test for a matrix of Java and Maven versions -  see [Test Maven Unleash E2E](https://github.com/mavenplugins/unleash-test-sandbox/actions/workflows/test_unleash_e2e.yml)

 :green_heart: **Any contribution via pull requests is more than welcome!** :green_heart: